 Subjective Measures.
 After each trial, we asked participants to fill in the following questionnaire scales as subjective measurements aimed to test the hypotheses.
 We measured people's trust in the robot using the cognition-based trust subscale of Madsen's Human-Computer Trust (HCT) questionnaire [81] to address H1.1, H2.1 and H2.2.
-The scale contains six individual questions that can be rated on a 5-point Likert scale, ranging from "Strongly the next.
-Sessions were typically a few days apart.
-On average, the time elapsed between the first and the last session was 25.3 days, with a maximum of 52 days.
-Further, the average time between any two consecutive sessions was 6.2 days, with a maximum of 29 days.

-disagree" to "Strongly agree".
+The scale contains six individual questions that can be rated on a 5-point Likert scale, ranging from "Strongly disagree" to "Strongly agree".
 We further used the Robot Social Attributes Scale (RoSAS) [82] to measure how people rate the robot's social attributes to be able to accept or reject H1.2, H2.3 and H2.4.
-The scale asks participants how closely they associate 18 attributes with the robot, using a numeric scale ranging from 1 to 7.
+The scale asks participants how closely they associate 18 attributes with the robot, using a Likert scale ranging from 1 to 7.
 A combination of these items forms three principal factors "warmth", "competence", and "discomfort".
 Additionally, we used the Nasa-Task Load Index (NASA-TLX) [83] to estimate participants' mental workload to gain insights about H1.3, H2.5, and H2.6.
 TLX is comprised of six questions that participants rate on a 21-point scale, ranging from "Very low" to "Very high", resulting in a single factor.
-Finally, we estimated an overall usability score using the System Usability Scale (SUS) [84] to address H1.4, H2.7. and H2.8.
-This scale is presented in ten questions on a 5-point scale, ranging from "1 - Strongly disagree" to "5 - Strongly agree", to form a single factor.
-Note that we were only interested in long-term changes in the robot's social perception and hence we only employed RoSAS in the first and last session. while the other three questionnaires were presented in all five repeat sessions to allow for observing changes in between sessions.
+Finally, we estimated an overall usability score using the System Usability Scale (SUS) [84] to address H1.4, H2.7, and H2.8.
+This scale is presented in ten questions on a 5-point Likert scale, ranging from "1 - Strongly disagree" to "5 - Strongly agree", to form a single factor.
+Note that we were only interested in long-term changes in the robot's social perception and hence we only employed RoSAS in the first and last session, while the other three questionnaires were presented in all five repeat sessions to allow for observing changes in between sessions.

 Objective Measures.
 We also used an objective measure to analyze the performance of the three CL approaches and how it correlates with user perceptions of trust, social attributes, and usability of the continual learning robot.
 Classification accuracy per session (increment) has been commonly used in the continual learning literature [15, 30, 31] for quantifying the performance of CL models for object recognition tasks.
 Therefore, for each session, during the testing phase, we recorded the total number of objects tested by the participant and the total number of objects that were correctly found by the robot.
-Using this data, we calculated the accuracy \mathcal{A} of the robot in each session as:
+Using this data, we calculated the accuracy $\mathcal{A}$ of the robot in each session as:

-$$\mathcal{A} = \frac{\text{total number of object correctly found in the session}}{\text{total number of objects tested in the session}}$$ (1)
+$$A = \frac{total\ number\ of\ object\ correctly\ found\ in\ the\ session}{total\ number\ of\ objects\ tested\ in\ the\ session} \tag{1}$$